Women in science: Ancient history

 The involvement of women in the field of medicine has been recorded in several early civilizations.
 An ancient Egyptian physician, Peseshet (c.
 2600–2500 B.C.E.), described in an inscription as "lady overseer of the female physicians", is the earliest known female physician named in the history of science.
 Agamede was cited by Homer as a healer in ancient Greece before the Trojan War (c.
 1194–1184 BCE).
-According to one late antique legend, Agnodice was the first female physician to practice legally in fourth century BCE Athens.

 The study of natural philosophy in ancient Greece was open to women.
 Recorded examples include Aglaonike, who predicted eclipses; and Theano, mathematician and physician, who was a pupil (possibly also wife) of Pythagoras, and one of a school in Crotone founded by Pythagoras, which included many other women.
 A passage in Pollux speaks about those who invented the process of coining money mentioning Pheidon and Demodike from Cyme, wife of the Phrygian king, Midas, and daughter of King Agamemnon of Cyme.
 A daughter of a certain Agamemnon, king of Aeolian Cyme, married a Phrygian king called Midas.
 This link may have facilitated the Greeks "borrowing" their alphabet from the Phrygians because the Phrygian letter shapes are closest to the inscriptions from Aeolis.

 During the period of the Babylonian civilization, around 1200 BCE, two perfumeresses named Tapputi-Belatekallim and -ninu (first half of her name unknown) were able to obtain the essences from plants by using extraction and distillation procedures.
 During the Egyptian dynasty, women were involved in applied chemistry, such as the making of beer and the preparation of medicinal compounds.
 Women have been recorded to have made major contributions to alchemy.
 Many of which lived in Alexandria around the 1st or 2nd centuries C.E., where the gnostic tradition led to female contributions being valued.
 The most famous of the women alchemist, Mary the Jewess, is credited with inventing several chemical instruments, including the double boiler (bain-marie); the improvement or creation of distillation equipment of that time.
 Such distillation equipment were called kerotakis (simple still) and the tribikos (a complex distillation device).

 Hypatia of Alexandria (c.
 350–415 CE), daughter of Theon of Alexandria, was a philosopher, mathematician, and astronomer.
 She is the earliest female mathematician about whom detailed information has survived.
 Hypatia is credited with writing several important commentaries on geometry, algebra and astronomy.
 Hypatia was the head of a philosophical school and taught many students.
 In 415 CE, she became entangled in a political dispute between Cyril, the bishop of Alexandria, and Orestes, the Roman governor, which resulted in a mob of Cyril's supporters stripping her, dismembering her, and burning the pieces of her body.